Hydrology - Groundwater Storage

 (Green curve) Vertical motion in elastic response to unloading of a disk with a radius of 14 km and a water thickness of 1 m.
 This disk has the same area as a pixel at 36°N for which we estimate water thickness for (1/4° latitude by 1/4° longitude).
 (Blue curve) Vertical motion in elastic response to unloading of a disk with a radius of 7 km and a water thickness of 4 m.
 (Pink curve) Vertical motion that would be inferred by GRACE is approximated by a Gaussian distribution with a halfwidth of 200 km.
 “Gt” is gigatons (1012 kg).

-Changes in components of water storage are provided every six months in seven text files and corresponding grids in pdf format, with a latency of one month.
+Changes in components of water storage are provided every two months in text files representing the seen contributions to the water storage product.
 The first two columns in each file are latitude and longitude.
 ReadMe file.

 Change in total water storage inferred from GPS – “water.gps”